wiremoons/amt/README.md

 - Ubuntu Linux: `sudo apt install build-essential libreadline6 libreadline6-dev`
 - Fedora (Workstation) Linux: `sudo dnf install readline-devel `

- on the GNU Readline library, that provides some of the functionality used in the application to edit acronyms during text entry, and recall previously entered text also.
+On Windows you can use a C compiler such as MinGW (or equivalent) to build the application.
+In order to build the Windows version for testing and personal use, this is done on Fedora Workstation as a cross compile.

+### Building 'amt'

+Before trying to build `amt` make sure you have the required dependencies install
+- see above for more information.

 An example command to compile `amt` with GCC compiler on a 64bit Linux system is shown below:
 ```
 gcc -g -Wall -m64 -std=gnu11 -o amt amt-db-funcs.c cli-args.c main.c sqlite3.c -lpthread -ldl -lreadline
 ```

-Alternatively, the program can be compiled using the provided 'Makefile'.
+Alternatively, the program can be compiled using the provided '*Makefile*'.
 For example to compile a optimised (non debug) version of `amt`, run:
 ```
 make opt